Quantum Coherence and Anomalous Work Extraction in Qubit Gate Dynamics: KDQs and work extraction in a generic single-qubit transformation

-where we have used the relations on the imaginary parts of Eq.~\eqref{eq:q_updndnup}.
-At the same time, using the relations between the real parts of the KDQs in Eq.~\eqref{eq:q_updndnup}, we obtain
+where we made use the first relation in Eq.~\eqref{eq:q_updndnup}.
+By using the second relation in Eq.~\eqref{eq:q_updndnup}, we obtain

-The relations between different coherent parts of the KDQs allow us to write the coherent part of the extractable work in a compact form.
-To do so, we first observe that for a generic unitary $\hat{\mathcal{U}}$, the coherent part of the work is \begin{widetext}
+We now focus on the coherent part of the extractable work.
+To obtain it, we first observe that for a generic unitary $\hat{\mathcal{U}}$, the coherent part of the work is \begin{widetext}